cynthialmy/cynthialmy.github.io/projects.md

 BridgeDash stands as one of my more comprehensive projects.
 This interactive web application offers insights into various aspects of bridges, from distribution to condition ratings.
 It's a testament to how data visualization can transform raw data into informative, easy-to-understand visuals.

+For a deeper dive into my projects and contributions, check out my [GitHub](https://github.com/cynthialmy).

 ## Connecting for a Data-Driven Future

 My projects reflect my commitment to transforming data into accessible, engaging, and informative insights.